patie229/DBMS_04/README.md

 necessary.

 > *Your answer:*
+>
+> Scenario: A customer brings in a vehicle that doesn't belong to them (borrowed from a friend, company car).
+In this case, `vehicle.cust_no` points to the owner of the vehicle, but the customer who brought in the car and is responsible for paying the bill (`order.cust_no`) is a different person.
+Without the direct link `order → customer`, it would be impossible to determine who owes the bill without joining `vehicle`, and this join would return the wrong person.
+The direct link is therefore semantically justified and does not violate 3NF: `cust_no` in `order` depends directly on the `order_no` key, not transitively via `plate`.

 **Question 2.2:** Is the schema after the 3NF decomposition also in BCNF?
 Justify your answer using the definition: for every non-trivial FD $X \rightarrow Y$,
 $X$ must be a superkey.

 > *Your answer:*
+>
+>

 **Question 2.3:** The hourly rate of a mechanic is stored in `mechanic`.
 If a mechanic changes their rate during the year, what problem arises for already